flyingmachine/nanoc-blog/content/programming/the-unofficial-guide-to-rich-hickeys-brain.md

 ![The Rich Hickey Function](/assets/images/posts/rich-hickey-function.png)

-Part of the excitement of learning Clojure has been being exposed to Rich Hickey's thoughts on programming.
+Part of my excitement in learning Clojure has been being exposed to Rich Hickey's thoughts on programming.
 Rich Hickey has a clear, consistent way of viewing fundamental programming concepts that I think any programmer would benefit from.
 Every time I watch one of his talks, I feel like someone has gone in and organized my brain.

-In this article (and more to come), I begin my attempt to catalog Mr.
-Hickey's unique viewpoint.
+In this article (and more to come (possibly)), I begin my attempt to catalog Mr. Hickey's unique viewpoint.
 Eventually, I would like to produce a concise summary of his ideas.
 My hope is that this will provide an easily-scannable reference to Clojurists and an accessible introduction to non-Clojurists.

 What follows is derived from Rich Hickey's talk,